-We are bringing our signature grassroots climate activist training events to five cities in the US this year – Las Vegas, Nevada; San Antonio, Texas; Raleigh, North Carolina; Detroit, Michigan; and Orlando, Florida.
+We are bringing our signature grassroots climate activist training events to three cities in the US this year – Raleigh, North Carolina; Detroit, Michigan; and Orlando, Florida.

 Bring your courage, commitment, and passion.
 Leave with the knowledge and tools to shape public opinion, inspire action your community, and lead the global fight for solutions.

 At Climate Reality, we work hard to create high-quality educational content like blogs, e-books, videos, and more to empower people all over the world to fight for climate solutions and stand together to drive the change we need.
 We are a nonprofit organization that believes there is hope in unity, and that together, we can build a safe, sustainable future.